Peejong/git-test/README.md

-This is peejonks' first git project!
+This is peejong's first git project!